Where is the KSU Writing Center and what are your hours?

 What should I do if no appointments are available?

 Please note that all online appointments must be made a minimum of one day in advance.
-There are no “walk-in” online appointments.
+There are no “drop-in” online appointments.

 What should I bring to the KSU Writing Center?Bring a printed copy of your paper (if you've started on it) and your assignment sheet or guidelines.
 If you have a previous draft or paper on which your instructor has commented, bring that as well.